deviljin112/Python-Basics/README.md

 - Extensive support libraries
 - Predominantly used in Machine learning and Data Analysis

-## What is a variable

-Its a placeholder to store data

-## Pseudo Code

-Translation of the code into readable language

-## Dynamicaly typed languages

-## Overwriting variables

-## Getting user input

 ## Task

 Create 3 variables to get user data